Observation-Time-Induced Crossover from Fluctuating Diffusivity: Model

-{\em Mapping onto two-state model.}---To elucidate its essential features, we describe its dynamics using a coarse-grained two-state representation.
+To elucidate its essential features, we describe its dynamics using a coarse-grained two-state representation.
 In this description, the diffusivity alternates between two states, denoted as the $+$ and $-$ states, characterized by radii $r_+$ and $r_-$ with $r_- > r_+$.
 The corresponding diffusion coefficients are given by

 which serves as the discrete analogue of Eq.~\eqref{eq:SEtype-relation}.